Mortgage Insurance: How It Works, Coverage and Cost

 PMI is calculated based on your interest rate, loan-to-value (LTV) ratio, loan term, credit score and other risk factors.
 This amount is added to the overall expenses that make up your mortgage payments, or PITI (principal, interest, taxes and insurance).

-Lenders recalculate premiums annually, so you might see your costs go down each year as you continue to pay off the loan.
+Lenders recalculate premiums annually, so you might see your costs go down each year as you continue to pay off the loan and your LTV ratio improves.

 PMI and mortgage insurance premiums (MIP) are two types of mortgage insurance that homeowners may be required to pay, but they apply to different types of loans and have different rules.